Ministry of Innovation and Technology (Ethiopia)

-The Ministry of Innovation and Technology (MinT) (formerly known as the Ministry of Science and Technology (MoST), Ministry of Communication & Information Technology, Ministry of Science and Technology) is an Ethiopian government agency responsible for science and technological development in Ethiopia as well as a governing body of communications.
+The Ministry of Innovation and Technology (MinT) (formerly known as the Ministry of Science and Technology (MoST), Ministry of Communication & Information Technology, Ministry of Science and Technology) is an Ethiopian government department responsible for science and technological development in Ethiopia as well as a governing body of communications.
 It was established as a commission in December 1975 by directive No.62/1975.
+The current minister is Belete Molla since 2021.